GBS is the most common cause of life-threatening infection in newborn babies in the UK.

 Below are the hospitals that have agreed to participate in the GBS3 trial (including which arm of the trial they’ve been allocated to).
 The GBS3 trial team is working with many hospitals, so if yours is not listed here, they may still be discussing their participation.
 Not all hospitals will be able to take part, but at least 80 should be able to.

-18 sites have to date confirmed they are taking part:
+23 sites have to date confirmed they are participating:

 - County Durham and Darlington NHS Foundation Trust